ManikantaSanjay/load_tester/README.md

 To stop a running container:

-bash

 ```
 docker stop [container_id]
 ```

-## Asynchronous Distributed Load Tester
+## Asynchronous Distributed Load Tester - (Beta Version -- Work In Progress!!!!!!! 👷)

 ### Overview

-This project implements a distributed HTTP load testing tool using Python's asyncio.
+This part of project implements a distributed HTTP load testing tool using Python's asyncio.
 It's designed to allow testing under different load patterns by coordinating multiple worker nodes through a master node.
 The system is configurable via a JSON file, enabling dynamic distribution of testing parameters to various workers.

 ### Key Components